mlpack/mlpack/doc/user/methods/lars.md

    indices of nonzero dimensions in the model parameters (`lars.Beta()`).

  * `lars.ComputeError(data, responses, rowMajor=false)` will return a `double`
-   containing the mean squared error (MSE) of the model on `data`, given that the true responses are `responses`.
+   containing the squared error of the model on `data`, given that the true responses are `responses`.
+To obtain the MSE, divide by the number of points in `data`.

 ### The LARS Path